hugocaillard/clearness/app/routes/__posts/00-annexes/02-useful-links.md

 - [Stacks Explorer by Hiro](https://explorer.stacks.co) See all transactions on the Stacks blockchain in realtime.
 Available for Mainnet and Testnet
   - [Sandbox](https://explorer.stacks.co/sandbox/deploy) Deploy or call contracts.
 Send STX.
-  - [Testnet Faucet](https://explorer.stacks.co/sandbox/faucet?chain=testnet) If you select the Tesnet while browsing the Sandbox, you be able to get yourself some fake STX to play around
+  - [Testnet Faucet](https://explorer.stacks.co/sandbox/faucet?chain=testnet) If you select the Tesnet while browsing the Sandbox, you will be able to get yourself some fake STX to play around
 - [ClarityTools](https://clarity.tools/) A suite a in-browser tools to code Clarity, learn, deploy etc. Seems to work better in chromium browsers (Chromium, Chrome, Edge, Brave...)